If you're like me, you might think that comics and graphics novels are considered the same story-telling format.

 Comic Books vs. Graphic Novels: What Sets Them Apart?

 Knowing the background of comics and graphic novels helps you understand how these books became what they are today.
 It also makes distinguishing between the two much easier.

 In terms of differences, comic books are notably shorter than graphic novels.
-Comic books are considered periodicals—they're published monthly, with each edition containing snippets of an overarching story.
-It typically takes months to complete.
+Comic books are periodicals—they're published monthly, with each edition containing snippets of an overarching story arc that takes months to complete.

-That's because graphic novels are longer than comics, and are much weightier in terms of size and content.
+That's because graphic novels are longer than comic books, and are much weightier in terms of size and content.
 Not only can you expect a graphic novel's storyline to end by the time you finish the book, but you'll also see significant character development.

-Both express a story with art—while comics tend to drag the story out, graphic novels tell an engaging story in a single book.
+Both express a story with art—but while comics tend to drag the story out, graphic novels tell an engaging story in a single book.

-Do You Prefer Comics or Graphic Novels?
+Comic Books or Graphic Novels?